 A lawsuit was then filed against the pawn shops by Virginia Attorney General Mark Herring, and two out of three settled in March 2017, agreeing to pay more than $62,000 in refunds to more than 1,000 former customers.

-When you find yourself in a tight financial spot, it might seem like you have an obligation to take out a costly payday or pawn shop loan, because your options are limited.
-But the fact of the matter is that you deserve better than a pawn shop loan, and chances are, you don’t have to settle.
+When you find yourself in a tight personal finance spot, it might seem like you have an obligation to take out a costly pawn shop loan if your options are limited.
+But you deserve better than a pawn shop loan, and chances are, you don’t have to settle.

 Don’t risk losing your precious property.
-Educate yourself before you jump into a pawn shop loan, and make a choice that your family and your finances will thank you for.
+Educate yourself before you jump into a pawn shop loan, and make a choice that will benefit both your family and your bank account.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.